-In addition to its inpatient beds, the hospital has a Minor Injuries Unit (MIU), an Emergency Multidisciplinary Unit (EMU), X-ray facilities (provided by Oxford University Hospitals NHS Trust) and a range of mental health services.
+In addition to its inpatient beds, the hospital has a Minor Injuries Unit (MIU), an Emergency Multidisciplinary Unit (EMU), the Oxfordshire Stroke Rehabilitation Unit, X-ray facilities (provided by Oxford University Hospitals NHS Trust) and a range of mental health services.

 You can view the location of the hospital on Google maps here.